Posted on 30/07/2025

 • Translucent: allows light to pass through with varying degrees of transparency.

-Parts printed with translucent finish filament
+Parts printed with translucent-finish filament

 The importance of a complete and stable color range between batches